Yingying Zhang is missing and presumed dead, authorities say

 Zhang disappeared June 9 while on her way to sign an apartment lease.
-Law enforcement officials believe she is dead, according to a criminal complaint filed before Christensen, 28, was arrested June 30.
+Law enforcement officials believe she is dead, according to a criminal complaint filed before Christensen, 28, was arrested on June 30.

 The maximum penalty for someone convicted of kidnapping in federal court is life in prison.